senithkay/vscode-extensions-public/workspaces/bi/bi-extension/README.md

 ## Documentation

 To learn more about the Ballerina Integrator for Visual Studio Code extension, go to the [Ballerina Integrator quick start guide](https://bi.docs.wso2.com/get-started/quick-start-guide/) documentation.

-## Reach Out

-For further assistance, [join our community](https://ballerina.io/community/#join-us).
-Our team will respond promptly to address your concerns.